Applicant Tracking for Diversity Hiring

 Get Started

-This guide covers the full picture the business case, the legal obligations, the algorithm risk, the implementation challenges, the measurable metrics, and the case studies with concrete outcomes.
-It is written for the HR director building a board-level business case and the TA leader configuring their ATS pipeline tomorrow morning.
+This guide provides a complete picture that includes the business case, compliance obligations, ATS algorithm bias, implementation challenges, key metrics, and real-world examples.
+It is designed for HR directors building a board-level business case and TA leaders configuring their ATS workflows.

 The State of Diversity Hiring in 2026: Why ATS Configuration Matters More Than Ever

-The problem is that most organizations configure their ATS for speed and efficiency without auditing its diversity impact.
-Academic research published in The Review of Economic Studies (2019) found that 68% of job applicants in a study of 88,666 applications were male a demographic skew that unconfigured ATS screening can amplify rather than correct.
+The challenge is that most organizations configure their ATS for speed and efficiency without auditing its impact on diversity outcomes.
+Research published in The Review of Economic Studies (2019) found that 68% of job applicants in a study of 88,666 applications were male.
+Such demographic imbalances can be amplified by ATS screening processes if they are not intentionally designed and monitored.

 Core Applicant Tracking System Features That Drive Diversity Outcomes

-Not all ATS platforms approach diversity hiring the same way.
-Here are the specific features that produce measurable results and what to look for when evaluating platforms:
+Not all ATS platforms approach diversity hiring in the same way.
+The following capabilities are among the most impactful when evaluating ATS solutions.

 Anonymized Screening and Blind Hiring